john-best/ttr_launcher/README.md

 _Yet Another Toontown Rewritten Launcher (name pending)_

 A launcher made for [Toontown Rewritten](https://www.toontownrewritten.com), because the current launcher (as of Feb 20, 2018) seems a bit out of date.
-Let it be known that this was a project to learn more about Qt, so things may not be of the highest qualitye .
+Let it be known that this was a project to learn more about Qt, so things may not be of the highest quality.

 ### What's different? ###